Leonsturkenboom/energy-core/README.md

 - **EC Net Energy Use (On-site)**
 - **EC Net Energy Imported (Grid)**

-These KPIs are **accounting values**, derived from interval deltas.
+These KPIs represent **energy accounting**, not instantaneous physical flows.
-In systems with batteries, they represent energy accounting, not instantaneous physical flow.
+Negative values are valid and expected in net-export scenarios.

 ---